+A topographic map is presented in FIGURE 22.
 Ramah Navajo is situated on the southwestern slopes of the Zuni Mountains within the Colorado Plateau province.
 The altitude ranges from 6,400 feet in the southwest to 8,000 feet in the northeast.
 The area is characterized by buttes, mesas interspersed with high valleys and canyons.
-Most of the central and southeast portions of Ramah Navajo are covered by old lava beds and basaltic outcrops (Navajo Parks and Recreation 1971).
+Most of the central and southeast portions of Ramah Navajo are covered by old lavabeds and basaltic outcrops (Navajo Parks and Recreation 1971).

 Cibola National Forest in the northeastern corner extends out along the Zuni Mountains.
-The Ramah Reservoir located north of Ramah Village is the only lake in the area but it is actually located off the reservation.
+The Ramah Reservoir located north of Ramah Village is the only lake in the area but it is located off the reservation.
 There are many other artificial lakes interspersed throughout the area.

 Sandstone ridges mark the area.
 A group of sharp outthrust cliffs form the El Morro Inscription Rock landmark.
-Most of the central and southeast portions of the area are covered by old lava beds and basaltic outcrops.
+Most of the central and southeast portions are covered by old lava beds and basaltic outcrops.
 The lava flows that lie under much of the surface are bared throughout as scattered Malpais districts.